Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 {% tab title="Android" %}
 #### Java

- In Android, trackState is typically called each time a new activity is loaded
+ In Android, trackState is typically called each time a new Activity is loaded

 ### trackState <a id="trackstate"></a>